-- Does the project significantly improve or create the service provided?
+- Does the project significantly improve the service provided?

-- Will a significant number of people be served by the improvement or creation ofservices provided by this project?
+- Will a significant number of people be served by the improvement of services provided by this project?

 Inspiring Community Change/Impact Investment:

-- Does the project strengthen or broaden the organization’s and the community’s capacity?
+- Does the project strengthen the organization’s and the community’s capacity?

-- Does it fill a gap in existing community programs rather than duplicating existing programs?
+- Does it fill a gap in existing community programs?

 - Does this project address root causes through an innovative and practical approach to a problem?
-Contribute new understandings to an existing problem?
+Does it contribute new understandings to an existing problem?